hamstah/apitools/README.md

 ## Optional

-Needed for flasksqlalchemymodelgenerator and resourceserver only
+### flasksqlalchemymodelgenerator and resourceserver

 flask-sqlalchemy is required, use flasksqlalchemy-requirements.txt with virtualenv

+### backbonemodelgenerator

+jinja2 is required, comes with flask if you use the flasksqlalchemy-requirements.txt